-Ex-1104, 4:44-46 ("There is a physical interface configured for communicating IPC activities between the baseband processor 104 and the application processor 106."), Fig. 1.
+Ex-1204, 4:44-46 ("There is a physical interface configured for communicating IPC activities between the baseband processor 104 and the application processor 106."); id., Fig. 1(annotations added).

 The IPC bus in Heinrich is a "physical interface" that can be any one of many industry-standard buses.
-Id., 4:46-50 ("The physical interface may, for example, be one of: (i) a Universal Serial Bus (USB) interface, (ii) a Mobile Industry Processor Interface (MIPI), such as a High-Speed Synchronous Interface g) [1g] "the application processor configured to hold application processor to modem processor data until triggered by receipt of the modem processor to application processor data from the modem processor through the interconnectivity bus after which the application processor to modem processor data is sent to the modem processor through the interconnectivity bus responsive to the receipt of the modem processor to application processor data from the modem processor through the interconnectivity bus."

-(HSI), (iii) a Serial Peripheral Interface (SPI), or (iv) a shared memory.").
-Lin-¶88.
+Id., 4:46-50 ("The physical interface may, for example, be one of: (i) a Universal Serial Bus (USB) interface, (ii) a Mobile Industry Processor Interface (MIPI), such as a High-Speed Synchronous Interface (HSI), (iii) a Serial Peripheral Interface (SPI), or (iv) a shared memory.").